nobodyatandnothing/ffmpeg-on-clear-linux/doc/Chromium-And-Others-Installation.md

 ### <a id="chromium">Chromium installation and configuration

 [Chromium](https://dev.chromium.org/Home) is an open-source browser project.
 Some say it's a browser made for developers.
 The [chromium-latest-linux](https://github.com/scheib/chromium-latest-linux) repository works great for launching Chromium including VP9 media playback.
-Unfortunately, the browser cannot decode H.264-ACC media.

 **Installation**